Catalan Institute of Oncology (ICO)

 Epidemiologist at the Girona Cancer Epidemiology and Registry Unit of the Catalan Institute of Oncology - Oncology Master Plan

-Head of Medical Oncology and Director General of the Catalan Institute of Oncology (ICO).
+Head of the Medical Oncology Service at the Catalan Institute of Oncology in l'Hospitalet (ICO)

 Emeritus researcher at the Catalan Institute of Oncology (ICO), senior researcher at the Bellvitge Biomedical Research Institute (IDIBELL) and lecturer in the Faculty of Health Sciences at the Universitat Oberta de Catalunya (UOC)